39george/mustore/API.md

 ### Creator routes

-- Submit a new music product (song / beat):
+- Submit a new product:
 ```
 → TO
 POST /api/protected/creator/submit_music_product